 (If you have all the above files, skip this step)

 If you don’t have the 4 above elements to create a restore, you can download the through your cPanel account or FTP.
 All you have to do is login to cPanel, then open the ”file manager”.

 Now you have all your blog files, but we only need 3 and the database.
 Find the file Uploads located in the ”wp-content” folder, then download it or create a zip copy and download it.
-The two ways work, but if you have a slow internet with large files to download, then, you need to create a zip copy of each file, then download that zip file.
+The two ways works, but if you have a slow internet with large files to download, then, you need to create a zip copy of each file, then download that zip file.

-Now you have 3 folders (uploads, themes, plugins) and you need to download the fourth one which is the database, so come back to your Cpanel account and click “Backup Wizard” icon as below:
+Now you have 3 folders (uploads, themes, plugins) and you need to download the fourth one which is the database, so come back to your Cpanel account and click “Backup wizard” icon as below:

-On the next page, you get two options, Restore or Backup.
+On the next page, you get two options, restore or Backup.
 Of course, you need to Click backup, then, select the MySQL database only: